tboult/RR/README.md

 ## 📖 How to Use

 1. **Configure Setup:**
 * **#Players:** Enter the total number of players present.
+Can Change each game.
 * **Game #:** Auto-increments after each round.
 Tap *Reset Game #* to start back at Game 1.
 * **Timer (Minutes):** Set desired match duration.
 * **Max Courts & Selection:** Specify total facility courts and check off which courts are open for play.

 2. **Run Game Assignments:**
+* Have players form a line.
 * Tap **Start Assignments**.
-* Tap anywhere on the screen (or use keyboard keys) to step through each player's court and role assignment (Server, Receiver, or Bye).
+* Tap anywhere on the screen (or use keyboard keys) to step through and show each player's court and role assignment (Server, Receiver, or Bye).

 3. **Match Countdown:**